-The survey administrators found that a higher percentage of folks who reported testosterone use prior to conception had a cesarean delivery (C-section), though the difference wasn’t statistically significant.
+The survey administrators found that a higher percentage of folks who reported testosterone use before conception had a cesarean delivery (C-section), though the difference wasn’t statistically significant.

-It’s also worth noting that 25 percent of people who had a C-section elected to do so, possibly due to discomfort or other feelings around vaginal delivery.
+It’s also worth noting that 25% of people who had a C-section elected to do so, possibly due to discomfort or other feelings around vaginal delivery.

 The researchers concluded that pregnancy, delivery, and birth outcomes didn’t differ according to prior testosterone use.

-Although more research is necessary, this suggests that the outcomes for transgender, transmasculine, and gender non-conforming folks are similar to that of cisgender women.
+Although more research is necessary, this suggests that the outcomes for transgender, transmasculine, and gender non-conforming folks are similar to those of cisgender women.